-If you’ve been thinking about starting your own small business, you’ve probably asked yourself this question a million times: is it the right moment?
+If you’ve been thinking about starting a business, you’ve probably asked yourself this question a million times: is it the right moment?
 This is obviously an incredibly difficult question to answer.

 First of all, what does it even mean?
-What conditions are necessary for you to know when the perfect window of opportunity presents itself?
+What conditions are necessary for starting a business?
+Do you have any small business ideas?

 The answer is that you’ll probably never know for sure.